 We gave them ‘Best of The Best Plans’ ( our overall best of the best award ) for 4 reasons.

 OVO are up there with the best value plans on the site.
 That’s especially true for their data inclusions.

 - They have a price match promise.

 When they drop their pricing, it is applied to all of their customers’ plans automatically.
 They recently did this with their $59.95 data plan.
 We are not aware of another telco which offers this yet.

-- They have led the way with the biggest trend of 2016 – content.
+- They have led the way with the biggest trend of recent years – content.
 Content is also known as ‘Entertainment’ in some quarters.

 They seem to genuinely love their petrol head and gymnast head.
 OVO just keep adding new entertainment content to their plans.